FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 ---
 layout: blog-post
-title: Adding a Twitter sign in to your Node.js + Express web application using OAuth
+title: Adding Twitter sign in to your Node.js + Express web application using OAuth
 description: In this tutorial, we'll build a basic Express web application using FusionAuth to handle login via Twitter.
 author: Bradley Van Aardt
-image: blogs/social-sign-in-twitter-express/headerimage.png
 category: blog
 tags: client-node tutorial tutorial-express tutorial-node
 excerpt_separator: "<!--more-->"
 ---

 In this tutorial, we'll build a basic Nodejs + [Express](http://expressjs.com) web application which does user registration and authentication via FusionAuth.
-We'll also hook FusionAuth into Twitter's authentication system, to allow users to easily login to your app via Twitter.
+We'll also hook FusionAuth into Twitter's authentication system, to allow users to easily log in to your app via Twitter.

 <!--more-->